UltraBattery: Hard sulfation

-This condition is sometimes termed the “hard” sulfation of the battery electrode [REF].
+This condition is sometimes termed the “hard” sulfation of the battery electrode.
 Hard sulfation increases the battery's impedance (since the lead sulfate crystals tend to insulate the electrode from the electrolyte) and decreases its power, capacity and efficiency due to increased undesirable side reactions, some of which occur inside the negative plate due to charging taking place with low availability of lead sulfate (inside the plate body).
 One undesirable effect is the production of hydrogen inside the plate, further reducing the efficiency of the reaction.
 “Hard” sulfation is generally irreversible since the side reactions tend to dominate as more and more energy is pushed into the battery.

 To reduce the likelihood of hard sulfation, conventional VRLA batteries should therefore be discharged at specific rates, determined by various charging algorithms.
-[REF] Furthermore, they must be frequently refreshed and are most suited to operation toward the top end of the SoC (between 80% and 100% charged).
-[REF] While operating in this limited state of charge mitigates permanent sulfation on the negative electrode, battery operation exclusively at or near a full SoC is highly inefficient.
-[REF] The inefficiency is largely due to increases the incidence of side reactions (for instance electrolysis) which dissipate energy.
+Furthermore, they must be frequently refreshed and are most suited to operation toward the top end of the SoC (between 80% and 100% charged).
+While operating in this limited state of charge mitigates permanent sulfation on the negative electrode, battery operation exclusively at or near a full SoC is highly inefficient.
+The inefficiency is largely due to increases the incidence of side reactions (for instance electrolysis) which dissipate energy.

 The presence of the ultracapacitor integrated in the UltraBattery acts to limit the formation of hard sulfation inside the cell.
-[REF] This supports the battery's ability to operate for long periods in a partial SoC where the battery operates more efficiently.
-[REF] Conventional VRLAs are somewhat constrained to operate in the inefficient region toward the top of their charge capacity in order to protect them against damage by sulfation.
+This supports the battery's ability to operate for long periods in a partial SoC where the battery operates more efficiently.
+Conventional VRLAs are somewhat constrained to operate in the inefficient region toward the top of their charge capacity in order to protect them against damage by sulfation.
 Research continues into the reasons why the presence of the ultracapacitor reduces sulfation so successfully.
 Experimental results show that the presence of carbon within VRLA cells has some mitigating effect but the protective effects of the parallel-connected ultracapacitor within the UltraBattery are much more significant.
 Hund et al., for instance, found that typical VRLA battery failure modes (water loss, negative plate sulfation, and grid corrosion) are all minimized in the UltraBattery.
 Hund's results also showed that the UltraBattery, used in a high rate partial state of charge application, exhibits reduced gassing, minimized negative plate hard sulfation, enhanced power performance and minimized operating temperature compared with conventional VRLA cells.

-Materials Used
+Materials used

-Lead forms part of the negative battery electrode.

-Carbon forms part of the negative ultracapacitor electrode.
+Sponge lead and carbon layers form the negative electrode.

 The electrolyte solution is made up of sulfuric acid and water.

 Lead Sulfate is a white crystal or powder.
 Normal lead acid battery operation sees small lead sulfate crystals growing on the negative electrode during discharging and dissolving back into the electrolyte during charging.

 The electrodes are constructed of a lead grid, with a lead-based active material compound – lead oxide – forming the remainder of the positive plate.